-Correspondence Courses
+On Line and Correspondence Courses

-The Seminary offers many of its courses not only onsite in its classrooms, and through platforms such as Skype or GoToMeeting; it also offers them by correspondence.
-These courses are made available through DVDs and/or platforms such as Dropbox.
-The courses offered in this fashion are structured similarly to those offered onsite.
+The Seminary offers many of its courses not only onsite in its classrooms, but also live online through platforms such as WebEx and Dropbox.
+Courses are also offered by correspondence/distance.
+Correspondence/distance courses are made available through DVDs and/or online platforms such as Vimeo and Dropbox.
+The courses offered in this fashion are structured the same as courses onsite.
 Course syllabi, outlines and handouts, such as those distributed in the classroom, are delivered through Dropbox or DVD, as are the audio and video teaching presentations of the respective courses.
+Materials for correspondence/distance courses are sent to the student by USPS or email, depending on the student's needs.
 Students are provided with the email address of the assigned professor, who in turn is provided with the names and email address of the registered students.
 The students are required to submit the course assignments electronically or by mail.
 Distance course work is evaluated and credited in the same manner as the onsite version of the course.
+All tuition, fees and other costs are the same as onsite classes.